nasa-gibs/gibs-ml/README.md

   --tiled_world         Flag to download the entire world as a series of tiled images.

-  --tile_resolution     The zoom resolution of the tiles.
+  --tile_resolution     The distance corresponding to a pixel in the image.
 Must more coarse than the native image resolution of the layer.
-Default:  8km
+Default:  16km

   --num_threads         Number of concurrent threads to launch to download images.
-Default:  20
+Default:  10

   --output_dir          Name path of the output directory.
 Default:  data
 ```

+Set ```--tile_resolution``` to decide the output resolution (img_resolution) of the image according to the table below.

+Set the ```--tiled_world``` flag to download the layer for each day as a collection of 512x512 tiles.

 | tile_resolution 	| tile_level 	|   img_resolution  	| tiled_resolution 	|
 |:---------------:	|:----------:	|:-----------------:	|:----------------:	|